 6 MULTI-DIRECTIONAL STEP

-Possessing good multi-directional movement gives players the ability to maintaingood posture, while getting themselves in the best position more often.
-Effective multi-directional steps leads to an increase in court agility and fluid movement.
+Possessing good multi-directional movement gives players the ability to maintain good posture while getting themselves in the best position more often.
+Effective multi-directional steps lead to an increase in court agility and fluid movement.

 For help get in touch with us…..
 This is what we do… It’s our passion!